sagemath/trac_to_gh/Issue 8500.md

 CC:  sage-combinat

-Keywords: transitive group
+Keywords: transitive groups

-TransitiveGroup are already in Sage and work only if you have the right database installed.
-As I offen test systematicly over all transitive groups, I will be happy to get this number in Sage.
+This patch implements the finite enumerated set of transitive permutation groups of a given degree, and the infinite enumerated set of all transitive permutation groups.
+The later is built as a disjoint union of the former.

+This allows a user to do:

 ```
-sage: TransitiveGroup(7,7)
-Transitive group number 7 of degree 7
-sage: TransitiveGroup(7,8)
+sage: TransitiveGroups(4).cardinality()

-verbose 0 (846: permgroup_named.py, __init__) Warning: Computing with TransitiveGroups requires the optional database_gap package.
-Please install it.
-Transitive group number 8 of degree 7
+sage: for G in TransitiveGroups(i):
+...       any_test(G)  # any test over all transitive groups of a given degree

+sage: for G in TransitiveGroups():
+...       other_test(G) # test over all transitive groups
 ```

+This requires the optional database_gap which contains all the transitive permutation groups of degree <= 30.
+Therefore, in practice, the enumeration stops with a NonImplementedError at degree 30.

+Depends on #8524.

 Issue created by migration from https://trac.sagemath.org/ticket/8500